Serena is a digital nomad who writes about work, emotions, and self-improvement.

 After creating a compelling resume, it’s time to put it to the test.
 Dive deep into these different career options, and see if one may be right for you.

 - Research Assistant.
 After becoming a physics graduate, getting a gig as a research assistant is a great way to get more specialized experience in the field that you are interested in.
 Your role would be to collect data and conduct research for the company you work for to better help them analyze information that they are conducting studies on.
-You should be a good multitasker, able to critically think and analyze information, and be very interested in what you are researching.
+You should be a good multitasker, able to think critically and analyze information, and be very interested in what you are researching.
 This opportunity may help you become a research scientist if you continue on this path.
 This is one of the most attainable entry-level jobs in your field that you can attain right after college.
 Average salary: $56,000 per year

-- Software engineer.
+- Software Engineer.
 A software engineer is another good entry-level option to start out your career.
 Your job would likely entail helping to create design, code, and implement software projects and computer programming while working with a team of scientists, engineers, and developers to create different systems for your company.
 Being a software engineer also means that you must be able to test both hardware and software systems to resolve faults within these systems.
 It helps to have a strong sense of communication and teamwork before applying.
 Average salary: $86,000 per year

 - Lab Technician.
 As a lab technician, your role is to help your employers and colleges with experiments, testing equipment, and reporting on the various findings.
-You must be able to organize data meticulously, be very detail-oriented, and cautious of any necessary safety measures while performing tasks.
+You must be able to organize data meticulously, be very detail-oriented, and be cautious of any necessary safety measures while performing tasks.
 If you are interested in science, how the equipment works, or how chemicals interact, this may be the profession for you.
 Average salary: $54,620 per year

 - Project Manager.
 Are you someone who is not afraid of public speaking, a good leader, and can manage projects on a large scale?
 If so, you might want to consider being a project manager.
 If you dream of managing others rather than having others manage you, this is a position you should at the very least look into.
 This career is one of the more difficult ones to attain right out of college since you likely need experience managing others, but it is not impossible.
 If you have shown very impressive skills throughout college and have demonstrated strong leadership skills within your college organizations and/or programs, you may be able to land this job if you play your cards right.
 Any kind of experience managing people or large projects can help you qualify for this type of position.
 Securing this gig may require you to have a part-time job while you are in school, but if attained, this path is highly respectable and often has opportunities for upward mobility especially if you start in a large company.
 Average salary: $74,000 per year